brucasva/Studies/README.md

 # Studies
-My works and studies in master degree
+My works and studies in master degree and random stuff.